38 Non-Uniform Circular Motion

 Exercise 38.5: A Race Car Taking a Turn

 A race car approaches an S-shaped curve as shown at below.
 As the driver reaches the curve, he starts breaking, and continues to do so until he completes the first half of the S (shown in BLUE).
 The driver then hits the gas and starts to speed up as he pulls out of the second half of the S (shown in RED).
-We will assume that each half of the “S” is a semi-circle or radii R_1 and R_2 respectively.
+We will assume that each half of the “S” is a semi-circle or radii and respectively.

 A. The diagram below shows two yellow points in each of the two halves of the S curve.
 Click on the vectors that point in the direction of the car’s acceleration at that point in the S curve.